Privacy

 Contact

-Questions, deletion requests, or privacy concerns: kwikksilva@gmail.com.
+Questions, deletion requests, or privacy concerns: mickfixesjunk@gmail.com.
+Security-sensitive reports: prefer signed email; key is on request.

 Changes